kdmeg528/childcare-finder/README.md

 - Google Places API for providing childcare data
 - Streamlit for the web framework
-- Colleagues and friends who encouraged me to keep going
+- Coworkers and friends who encouraged me to continue with this course
-- Built with guidance from coworkers, online FAQs and resources, and Claude
+- Built with guidance from colleagues, online FAQs and resources, and Claude

 ---